When I began creating the list of top best finance courses in India, I thought of keeping the big daddy i.e., the MBA in Finance out of the list.

 You need to learn skills that are required to do the actual work on the job.

 You can learn the skills by online or classroom programs.

-As per my experience and interaction with students, Indian students prefer following classroom programs.
+As per my experience and interaction with students, Indian students prefer the following classroom programs.